vorteapp/.github/profile/README.md

 ### Our mission
 Vorte exists to solve the **trust dilemma of running your mission online from day one**.

+Our goal is to provide maximum leverage for both starting entrepreneurs and those ready to make a change.

 We are building an abstract, offline-capable, cross-platform UI combined with a **zero-knowledge cloud service** and a **verifiable, per-resource IAM system**.
-This foundation will power Vorte end-to-end.
+Together, this foundation will power Vorte end to end.

-On top of it, we will build customer-facing features **with Finnish entrepreneurs and businesses in mind**.
-The goal is simple but demanding: solve as many ground-level problems as possible in the most intuitive way possible, while delivering top-tier UX.
+On top of this, we are developing customer-facing features **with Finnish entrepreneurs and businesses in mind**.
+The goal is simple but demanding: solve as many ground-level problems as possible in the most intuitive way, while delivering top-tier UX.

-Transparent and affordable pricing will make Vorte accessible to everyone interested in entrepreneurship.
-Our ambition is to become **Finland’s go-to privacy-preserving collaborative platform for the entire working force**.
+Transparent and affordable pricing will make Vorte accessible to anyone interested in entrepreneurship.
+Our ambition is to become **Finland’s go-to privacy-preserving collaborative platform for the entire workforce**.

 ---